Frequently Asked Questions

 Q6.
 Who were the founders of CAMTAG?

 A6.
 Mike Jordan, Eric Leach, Peter Mason and John Townley.
-Peter is the main co-ordinator and John is his deputy
+Peter is the main Co-ordinator and John is assistant Co-ordinator.

 A8.
 Yes.
-We believe that the Council has not met its statutory obligations in terms of public safety, age and disability discrimination, potential negative impact on pollution and climate change, traffic congestion, impact on business and the impact on health, medical services and social care.
+We believe that in introducing LTN21 the Council did not meet its statutory obligations in terms of public safety, age and disability discrimination, potential negative impact on pollution and climate change, traffic congestion, impact on business and the impact on health, medical services and social care.

 Q9.
 What’s CAMTAG’S Relationship with Ealing Residents Against Low Traffic Neighbourhoods?